alexander-poe/emailreact/README.md

 this is rad, hi rad what do you do?
-I map through a json object, and take the indexes then store them for later in keys. the i loop through the keys, passing the key as the argument, and i push
+I map through a json object, and take the indexes then store them for later in keys. the i loop through the keys, passing the key as the argument, and i push # emailreact